creme332/Simple-Terminal-AIFlappyBird/README.md

 https://www.youtube.com/watch?v=yASrfF1C3ms

 # Setup #
+> ⚠️ Game will work NOT work on online compilers and on Mac OS.

 Compile the `birdgame.cpp` file found in the `birdgame` folder.

-This program will not run on online compilers as it uses non standard `conio.h` and `dos.h` header files.

 # How to play #
 1. Single player mode : Press spacebar to jump.